WenjingYin-code/SPECTRA/xMICARE_Tutorial.md

 modules, the built-in example dataset is the recommended first run because it shows the expected input layout and result structure.

+---

 # 16S Data

 The **16S Data** page is available under **More**.
-Use this page when the input data are 16S-derived microbial abundance features rather than the main metagenomic feature format used in the Screening workflow.
+Use this page when the input data are 16S-derived microbial relative abundance features rather than the main metagenomic feature format used in the Screening workflow.

 The safest way to prepare a compatible file is to start from the provided 16S example dataset and match its structure.
-Before running the analysis, check that samples are arranged in rows and microbial features are arranged in columns.
+Before running the analysis, check that samples are arranged in rows and microbial features are arranged in columns, with species names consistent with MPA annotations.
+The model applies preprocessing internally.

 Recommended workflow:

 1. Open **More → 16S Data**.
-2. Choose the example dataset or upload a 16S relative-abundance CSV file.
+2. Choose the example dataset or upload a 16S relative abundance CSV file.
 3. Run the 16S model.
 4. Review the computed MRI values and SPECTRA probability matrix.
 5. Select a sample and generate the report.